Think you're too old or unhealthy to be an organ and tissue donor? Think again.

 Fact: Donation is a rare event — only 1 to 2 out of every 100 hospital deaths allows for the possibility of organ donation.
 Most donors die suddenly and unexpectedly in a hospital emergency department or intensive care unit on a ventilator.

 Approximately 1,400 people are on transplant waiting lists at any one time in Australia.
 They are counting on every potential donor having decided — and discussed that decision — with their family.
 Sadly, some die waiting for a transplant.

 For more information

 One organ and tissue donor can transform and save the lives of many.
-Don’t put off making your decision – decide and register your donation decision and discuss your decision with your loved ones today.
-Learn more and register to donate at Donatelife.gov.au.
+Don't put off making your decision — register your donation decision and discuss it with your loved ones today.
+Learn more at Donatelife.gov.au.